 The Association will be made up of all those who so request and who comply with all the requisites which are stated in these statutes.

-Honorary members will be those people who, because of their importance in the field of applying the Fuzzy Subset Theory to Economy and Management or because of their outstanding work in areas related to the aims of the Association, are so considered by the General Assembly at the proposal of the Governing Body.
+Honorary members will be those people who, because of their importance in the field related to the aims of the Association, are so considered by the General Assembly at the proposal of the Governing Body.

 All members of the Association will have the right:

-d) To consult and request information about those matters that are connected to the aims of the Association.
+p) Consult and request information about those matters that are connected to the aims of the Association.

-f) To exercise whatever rights the statutes and regulations of the Association recognize.
+q) Exercise whatever rights the statutes and regulations of the Association recognize.